 Stan practiced law in South Bend before moving to Chicago in 2000.
 He worked for a large international firm in Chicago until he took a sabbatical in 2004.
 This journey lead him to 19 countries in Europe, the Middle East and Asia over 7 months.
 Perhaps the most rewarding experience of that soul-searching journey was riding a motorcycle through Vietnam.

 Stan returned to Chicago in 2005, and thereafter moved back to his hometown in 2006, first practicing Of Counsel with Leone Halpin, LLP and then starting his own firm in 2008.
-After a major trial victory, Stan was asked to teach Trial Advocacy at Northwestern University Law School, where he taught until 2010.
+After a major trial victory, Stan was asked to teach Trial Advocacy at Northwestern University Law School, where he taught until 2010, and is teaching again currently.

 In addition to his practice, Stan was formerly an Adjunct Law Professor at the Notre Dame Law School, where he taught aspiring law students how to become trial lawyers.